nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 g.
 Type: Shows the main reason for registration(for holidays, delays, etc).
 h.
 Comment: Displays the comment made in the recording of information.
 i.
 General Information: This section shows the following:
-- Vacation days that correspond to the employee for years of service in the company.
+<- Vacation days that correspond to the employee for years of service in the company.
 - Vacations available.
 - Vacation days taken.
 - The number of hours accumulated in favor of the employee.
 - The cumulative number of hours that the employee owes the company.
-- Delays accumulated.
+- Delays accumulated.>